Indiana-Michigan Border Lakes

-Residents of the state of Indiana or Michigan fishing in any of the waters listed below and who possess a valid fishing license for either state, are permitted to fish in these lakes while following the laws and regulations of the state having jurisdiction over that portion of the lake.
+Indiana or Michigan residents fishing in any of the waters listed below and who possess a valid fishing license for either state, are permitted to fish in these lakes while following the laws and regulations of the state having jurisdiction over that portion of the lake.

 Where do your fishing license dollars go?

 Funds from the sale of fishing licenses are used to conserve and manage fisheries resources in Indiana.
-Click here to find out more about funding for fish and wildlife conservation and management in Indiana.
+Learn more about funding for fish and wildlife conservation and management in Indiana.

 Online: Go to IndianaOutdoor.IN.gov